yldio/asap-hub/apps/demo-server/README.md

 ## Deployment

+There is one shared demo environment, `SLS_STAGE=dev` on `demos.hub.asap.science`.
+CI deploys it from a PR branch whenever the PR touches `apps/demo-*`, and from master after merge (the Development phase only, never Production).
+There are no per-PR demo stacks.

+The non-secret values live in `.github/environment/Base` under `demo-*` keys and are wired through `.github/actions/demo-sls-package` and `.github/actions/demo-sls-deployment`.
+Several are still `TO_BE_SET`: `demo-email-sender`, `demo-vpc-id`, `demo-subnet-ids` and `demo-cloudfront-public-key-b64`.
+The public key cannot be stored verbatim because that file is parsed one `key=value` per line, so it is held base64 encoded on a single line (`base64 -w0 public_key.pem`) and decoded back into `CLOUDFRONT_PUBLIC_KEY` by the two actions.

+The encoder image is built and pushed to ECR by `.github/workflows/demo-encoder-image.yml`, which runs on pushes and PRs touching `apps/demo-server/encoder/**`.

-This stack is deliberately not wired into CI yet.
-Deploys are run by hand from a machine with credentials for the ASAP AWS account, `SLS_STAGE=dev`.
+A manual deploy from a machine with credentials for the ASAP AWS account still works and needs the same variables set.

 `serverless.ts` asserts these variables are set for any stage other than `local`: